 Medical Supplies are Covered Health Services under the Plan.
-See Medical Supplies in Section 6, Details for Covered Health Services and Medical Supplies and Equipment in Section 7, Exclusions, for a description.
+See Medical Supplies in Section 6, Details for Covered Health Services and Medical Supplies and Equipment in Section 7, Exclusions: What the Medical Plan Will Not Cover, for a description.

 Medically Necessary, Medical Necessity - health care services provided for the purpose of preventing, evaluating, diagnosing or treating a Sickness, Injury, Mental Illness, substance-related and addictive disorder, Serious Mental Illness, or disease (and symptoms), that are all of the following as determined by the Plan.
 The health care services must be: